Certified Peer Support Specialist (part time)

 Education and Experience:

-• Certification in Peer Recovery supported by a nationally recognized or approved entity.
+· Certification in Peer Recovery is supported by a nationally recognized or approved entity preferred.

 Other: